pabloazurduy/notes/reinforcement_learning/cc221/cs221_search_1.md

 ## CS221: Dynamic Programming - Search Problems

-We define a search problem as a series of actions aimed at achieving a specific objective.
-In deterministic problems, the solution is straightforward: a sequence of actions.
+We define a search problem as: *"a series of actions aimed at achieving a specific objective"*.
+In deterministic problems, the solution can be determined by a sequence of actions.
 However, in dynamic problems, we must rely on a policy function (f) to guide our actions.

-On a general sense, solutions to dynamic and deterministic problems can be specified by a policy function $f$.
+All problems, deterministic and stochastic/dynamic, can be specified by a policy function $f$.

 <img src="img_cs221/search_problem.png" style='height:80px;'>